Costas Azariadis

 Constantine Christos "Costas" Azariadis (Κώστας Αζαριάδης; born February 17, 1943) is a macroeconomist born in Athens, Greece.
 He has worked on numerous topics, such as labor markets, business cycles, and economic growth and development.
 Azariadis originated and developed implicit contract theory.

 Education

-Azariadis studied engineering in the National Technical University of Athens before earning his MBA and PhD in economics at Carnegie Mellon during 1969-73.
+Azariadis studied engineering in the National Technical University of Athens before earning his MBA and PhD in economics at Carnegie Mellon during 1969–1973.
 His doctoral dissertation at Carnegie Mellon was advised by Edward C. Prescott and Robert Lucas.
-His dissertation won him the Alexander Henderson Award for excellence in economics, an award also won by Nobel Laureates Oliver Williamson, Dale Mortensen, Finn Kydland and Edward Prescott.
+His dissertation won him the Alexander Henderson Award for excellence in economics, an award also won by Nobel Laureates Oliver Williamson, Dale T. Mortensen, Finn Kydland and Edward Prescott.